Miky88/ModularDiscordBot/README.md

 4. Replace `YourBotToken` with your bot's token in `.env` file
 5. Change the settings in `config.js` file
-6. Try the bot by executing `node index.js` in the repo's folder If you have troubles just open an issue!
+6. Try the bot by executing `node index.js` in the repo's folder If you have troubles just open an issue or join my Discord server https://discord.gg/SJgMCrd

 ## Making a Module
-Plugins are stored in modules/ directory and are loaded into the bot on startup.
-Enabled modules are also runned when they get triggered by respective event.
+Modules are stored in modules/ directory and are loaded into the bot on startup.
+Enabled modules are executed when they get triggered by respective events.
 ```js
 const Module = require("../structures/Module.js"); // Import the base module